Mortgage Broker vs Lender: What’s the Difference and Which Should You Choose

 What is a mortgage broker?

-A broker can also be paid by the borrower through an agreed-upon borrower-paid compensation plan.
-The key difference here is that lender-paid compensation often doesn’t result in any out-of-pocket costs at closing, where borrower-paid compensation does.
+The biggest difference here is that lender-paid compensation often doesn’t result in any out-of-pocket closing costs, whereas borrower-paid compensation does.

 What is a mortgage lender?

-Lisa Mathena, a real estate agent and top producer with nearly 30 years of experience working with mortgage specialists and selling homes in Delaware’s Southern New Castle, Kent, and Sussex counties, notes that buyers with streamlined requirements and strong credit scores might save money by going through a lender.
+Buyers with streamlined requirements and strong credit scores might save money by going through a lender, according to Lisa Mathena, a top Pennsylvania real estate agent with over 30 years of experience working with mortgage specialists and selling homes in Delaware’s Southern New Castle, Kent, and Sussex counties.

 A note about lenders, brokers, and no-closing-cost loans